martynk981/web-hook-scheduler/README.md

 ## Running the app

-1. Create redis and mongo server
+1. Create the redis and mongo server
 ```bash
 $ docker-compose up -d
 ```